LukasKnuth/lknuth.dev/content/writings/persistent_storage_cowards.md

 The setup is very simple - no need to deploy any operator or CRDs.
 It runs as a sidecar container to the actual application and just needs access to the SQLite database file on disk.
-We can achieve both easily by sharing an `emptyDir` between the two containers:
+Both can easily be achieved by sharing an `emptyDir` between the two containers:

 ```terraform
 # NOTE: Valid but shortened.